Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Discussion

-\myparagraph{Quantitative Comparison} The DGA research field has several open challenges; one of them is the continuous appearance of new families.
+The DGA research field has several open challenges; one of them is the continuous appearance of new families.
 In contrast to other research fields that rely on standardised benchmarks (e.g., computer vision), DGA-based datasets need to be updated frequently to be able to prove the performance of the detection methods is of relevance in real scenarios.
 Recently, Zago et al.~\cite{zago2020} created a balanced and structured dataset containing 38 families.
 Nevertheless, although their approach is sound, it does not keep pace with the recent evolution of malware campaigns.
 Solving this issue is hard, and although there are research efforts in adversarial classification (see \autoref{sec:background}), we argue that further research should focus on upgradeable versions of datasets and include version tracking.
 In our dataset, we introduce a collection of 105 families, which better reflects the complexity and challenge of the current landscape.
 Moreover, it is worth to note that obtaining enough samples of specific families can be a cumbersome and difficult task due to a number of reasons, such as the inner algorithmic structure of the DGA\footnote{E.g., it can create only a small set of samples due to the use of specific dictionaries.} or the fact that it has not been reverse engineered yet.
 Therefore, we argue that obtaining a perfectly balanced dataset that contains all possible DGA families is extremely difficult, borderline impossible.
-In this regard, we stress that due to the heterogeneity and non-replicability of some datasets as well as the range of different techniques applied in related work, a perfect and fair comparison is unfeasible.
-As it can be observed in \autoref{tab:comparisonall}, the results of our work were achieved using the biggest dataset in terms of the number of DGA families (and samples).
-This compares favourably and leads to a much more challenging classification task when compared to related work.
-Due to the continuous evolution of malware, a high number of supported DGA families (including the most recent ones) is a critical capability required of any successful DGA detector that can be deployed in real scenarios.
-Note that data sources of related works in the table share some common repositories such as Bambenek, DGArchive, and NetLab 360.
-However, only a few authors used reverse-engineered DGAs to populate their datasets, as seen in Table \ref{tab:comparisonall} and described in Section \ref{sec:data}.
-With regard to the detection method used, LSTM is the most prevalent, followed by ML classifiers, from which RF is known to report the best classification performance.
-Regarding the features, both lexical (e.g., ratios of letters, n-grams, words) and entropy-based ones seem to occur most widely.
+In this regard, it should be stressed that due to the heterogeneity and non-replicability of some datasets as well as the range of different techniques applied in related work, a perfect and fair comparison is unfeasible.